Web trigger

 PropertyTypeRequiredDescription

 The web trigger function's response requires a statusCode field.
+This is why for type: static web triggers, configured outputs are required to have both a key and statusCode.
 For information about web trigger request and response, see Web trigger events.

 1